microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 ### Store the source in Lakehouse

 The source is given as a CSV file.
-I decide to store this source data in Fabric Lakehouse, and I plan to use Dataflow Gen2 to transform the source table and load it back to Lakehouse.
+My approach involves saving this source data in a Fabric Lakehouse.
+And to refine and transform the data, I intend to employ Dataflow Gen2, although most of the transformations will occur in the Power Query Editor within Power BI Desktop.
+Finally, I'll reload the modified table back into the Lakehouse.

 * Link to learn Fabric lakehouse: [Link](https://learn.microsoft.com/en-us/fabric/data-engineering/lakehouse-overview?wt.mc_id=DP-MVP-5004989)